NativePHP/nativephp.com/resources/views/docs/1/getting-started/development.md

 Alternatively, you can use hot reloading.

+### App Icon

+The `native:serve` and `native:build` commands look for the following icon files when building your application:

+- `public/icon.png` - your main icon, used on the Desktop, Dock and app switcher.
+- `public/IconTemplate.png` - used in the Menu Bar on non-retina displays.
+- `public/IconTemplate@2x.png` - used in the Menu Bar on retina displays.

+If any of these files exist, they will be moved into the relevant location to be used as your application's icons.
+You simply need to follow the naming convention.

+Your main icon should be at least 512x512 pixels.

 ## Hot Reloading

 Hot reloading is an awesome feature for automatically seeing changes to your application during development.
 NativePHP